 Traveler Truth No.5:

 The only way a journey can begin is to pack a bag and get your foot out the door.

 Make the choice and devise a plan to get you there.
 Life is fleeting; that is proven to us daily, so why wait?

-If you don’t ever fulfill that dream to go see the Eiffel tower then you’ll never trip on your shoe string at the bottom of the stairs falling down flamboyantly with windmill arms while you accidentally take out three other tourists like dominos.
+If you don’t ever fulfil that dream to go see the Eiffel tower then you’ll never trip on your shoestring at the bottom of the stairs falling down flamboyantly with windmill arms while you accidentally take out three other tourists like dominos.
 We need more bumbling traveler stories in the world, not less, so get going!